Sections of the IABs Include All of the Following Except

 6. Ad Fraud Prevention and Brand Safety

 Another critical area covered by the IABs is ad fraud prevention and brand safety.
-The IAB has developed tools and guidelines to help advertisers and publishers detect and mitigate fraudulent activities, such as bot traffic and click fraud.
-Additionally, the IAB provides best practices for ensuring that ads appear in safe and appropriate environments, protecting brands from association with harmful or controversial content.
+So the IAB has developed tools and guidelines to help advertisers and publishers detect and mitigate fraudulent activities, such as bot traffic and click fraud.
+Now, additionally, the IAB provides best practices for ensuring that ads appear in safe and appropriate environments, protecting brands from association with harmful or controversial content.
 These efforts are essential for maintaining the integrity of the digital advertising ecosystem.

 Conclusion